Field studies demonstrate safety of Fostera® Gold PCV MH vaccine

 A field study to evaluate the safety of Fostera Gold PCV MH was conducted in Texas, North Carolina and Minnesota with 750 clinically healthy pigs.3 At each location, 200 pigs received the vaccine as an intramuscular injection and 50 pigs served as unvaccinated controls.

-“Handling of young pigs was kept to a minimum to avoid causing stress, but injection sites were carefully examined for swelling or irritation,” said Meggan Bandrick, DVM, PhD, senior manager, Global Biologics Research, Zoetis.
+“Handling of young pigs was kept to a minimum to avoid causing stress, but injection sites were carefully examined for swelling or irritation,” said Meggan Bandrick, DVM, PhD, research scientist, Zoetis.

 The pigs were also watched for signs of health problems such as lethargy, cough or lameness.
 Individuals observing the pigs didn’t know which animals had or had not been vaccinated with Fostera Gold PCV MH, she said.